logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 * Step In - go inside the method at the current line.
 If it's already run, finish executing the current line and stop before executing the next line.
 * Step Out - finish executing the current block and return to the caller.
+* Conditional Breakpoints - hit breakpoint only if it satisfies the condition.
+* Automatically Continue Breakpoints - executes the expression in the breakpoint and then continue automatically.
 * `po` - print out details about the variable. `po myVariable`.
 * `e`, `expr`, `expression` - execute the command. `e myVariable = @"new"`.